 How can you make a virtual tour right?

 Making a virtual tour can sound too complex.
-But by using WPVR, you can do it very easily with just 3 steps.
+But with WPVR, you can easily turn your photos into a virtual tour with just 3 steps.

 First, take 360° panorama images, and then :